How to prepare for open enrollment as an employer

 After you choose your benefit offerings, you must communicate which benefits are available and when open enrollment will be for your organization.

 Employees tend to value a variety of benefits.
-But research has found that 85% of workers can find their coverage options confusing2.
-So you must do more than send your employees materials and expect them to read the information at their leisure.
+However, research has found that 85% of workers can find their coverage options confusing3.
+So, you must do more than send your employees materials and expect them to read the information at their leisure.

 Simplifying your benefits options and communicating their value is an effective way to provide your employees with vital information.